SageGrey/exp-exp-exp/improbabilityDrive/1_bib-bib-bib.md

                     11: Capitalized Value

+[Johnson, Walter.
+2013.
+“Introduction: Boom,”](http://gofile.me/6WhDC/Ci7UFKV23) River of Dark Dreams: Slavery and Empire in the Cotton Kingdom.
+Cambridge, MA: Harvard University Press, 2013: 1-17.

 **Kilberth, V., & Schwier, J. (2019).
 Skateboarding Between Subculture and the Olympics : A Youth Culture under Pressure from Commercialization and Sportification** (KörperKulturen).
 Bielefeld: Transcript-Verlag.

  **Liao,  Jilleen .
 Instaposts.** Urban Pamphleteer #8: Skateboardings, 2020.
 30-31

+ [Mumford, Lewis.
+1961.
+“Paleotechnic Paradise: Coketown.”](http://gofile.me/6WhDC/b36RG7Y3v) In The City in History: Its Origins, Its Transformations, and Its Prospects, London: Secker & Warburg, 1961: 446-481 [skim: focus on sections 5 and 6]

+[Madden, David and Marcuse, Peter.
+2016.
+“Introduction: The Residential is Political,”](http://gofile.me/6WhDC/kUzhyZKyy) In Defense of Housing: The Politics of Crisis.
+London, New York: Verso, 2016: 7-12

 **Scott, James C. “The High-Modernist City: An Experiment and a Critique.”** Yale University Press, 2008.